andreikop/qutepart/README.md

 ## Building and installation on Windows

 * Download and install the [CMake binary](http://www.cmake.org/).
 Tested with 2.8.12.
-* Download and install Microsoft Visual Studio Express Edition (or the full version).
+* Download and install Microsoft Visual Studio Express Edition 2008 (or the full version).
+This version MUST be used for Python < 3.3 on Windows.
+Use MSVC 2010 for Python >= 3.3.
 * Create a root directory and place the following as subdirectories in it:
     - Download the [pcre source](http://www.pcre.org/).
 Tested with v.
 8.33.
     - Download the latest Qutepart [release](https://github.com/hlamer/qutepart/releases).